vitstefan/notifs/README.md

 # Notifs
 Clean, yet beautiful notifications to any website.
 HTML, CSS, JS (TS) plug-in.

-Made as small HTML snippet with CSS dependency and TypeScript code to display notification.
+Made as small CSS file with TypeScript code to display notification.
 No other dependencies.

 Show simple notifications to your users with useful options.
 Choose from light/dark theme, distinguish content type with text color, select position of notification, pick regime and lifespan.